nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       *Coach Bev’s education and training credentials include a Juris Doctor degree, a Bachelor of Arts degree in English, and swim coaching, instruction, and officiating certifications/licenses.*
     image: /img/unknown.jpeg
+  - name: |-
+      Chris Janke
+      Swim Coach
+    about: >-
+      Chris grew up swimming in Florida and has been participating in triathlons since 2012.

+      He as competed in three full distance Ironman races along with multiple half, Olympic and sprint triathlons and is a top 5% swimmer.

+      In 2016 Chris won his Age Group in the Tri the Parks triathlons series.

+      Chris has been coaching with the Atlanta Triathlon Club since 2013.
+    image: /img/13245388_1337922972888162_7150865187353608181_n.jpeg
   - about: Debbie James has competed in triathlons since 2016.
 With the support of the Atlanta Triathlon Club she has finished five 70.3s, one full ironman, and qualified to compete in the 70.3 World Championships in Nice, France